Financials

 In addition to the clothing, baby supplies and household items already available through the SJDC, we plan to offer extended services during Christmas and Back to School season.
 When a father or mother is able to see the smiles on their children's faces because of what they were able to buy for their children at a very affordable cost, it will cultivate a sense dignity instead of shame when outsiders drop off gifts and school supplies because the parent wasn't able to provide for their family.
 The Thrift Store will also be open to public which means increased revenue.

 Poverty affects the youngest members of the family in a unique way.
 Our desire is to help children who are raised in low income households find their value and identity apart from their present circumstances.
 To discover their God-given capacity, gifts and talents and help them strive to reach their full potential.
-Through a state certified Childcare Facility, we will have the privilege of serving infants to pre-schoolers by providing well-balanced meals, positive reinforcement, and an encouraging environment to play and learn.
-This endeavor will also serve as a social enterprise to support the Dream Center.
+Through a Summer Feeding Program, we will have the privilege of serving school age children by providing well-balanced meals, positive reinforcement, and an encouraging environment to play and learn.

 Post Disaster Emergency Shelter